-- 4.25 There are many areas of open space which are valued for their local amenity value and for formal and informal recreational purposes, but which do not meet the detailed allocation criteria for designation as local green space. - 4.26 The sites listed in policy MSG9 and shown on the policies map are proposed to be protected as they are important to the local community.
-A background paper has been prepared to outline the reasons why the sites are important and to explain the process that led to their proposed designation9.
-The designation of the sites will assist with the delivery of plan objectives 1 and 2.
+- 4.26 There are many areas of open space which are valued for their local amenity value and for formal and informal recreational purposes, but which do not meet the criteria for designation as local green space. - 4.27 The sites listed in policy MSG7 and shown on the policies map (annex 1) are proposed to be protected as they are important to the local community.
+A background paper has been prepared to outline the reasons why the sites are important and to explain the process that led to their designation5.
+The designation of the sites assists with the delivery of plan objectives 1 and 2. - 4.28 The policy sets out how open space should be provided as part of new development in accordance with standards set out in Darlington Local Plan Policy ENV5.
+The Local Plan policy requires that developments of 20 dwellings (or 0.2 hectares) or more, or non-residential developments of 1,000m gross floorspace or more will be expected to deliver new green infrastructure to meet the additional need generated by the development.
+This is subject to the quantity, quality and accessibility of existing provision and based on a calculation which has regard to the standards and costs contained in the adopted Planning Obligations Supplementary Planning Document, or its replacement.
+For smaller development schemes, in areas of open space deficiency, financial contributions will be sought towards the improvement of green infrastructure in the local area.
+The policy and supporting text provide further guidance and a standard formula to calculate the contribution required.

-Policy MSG9: Protected open space
+Policy MSG7: Protected open space

-The following areas of open space, as defined on the policies map, have been identified as contributing to local amenity and character and will be protected from development:
+The following areas of open space, as defined on the policies map (annex 1), have been identified as contributing to local amenity and character and will be protected from development:

-POS1 The green at the Greenway POS2 The green at Grendon Gardens POS3 The green at Hunters Green POS4 The green at Woolsington Drive POS5 The green at Ropner Gardens POS6 The Cricket Field and Pavillion POS7 Oak Tree Estate POS8 St Georges' C of E Academy playing fields POS9 North of Alexandria Drive, Virginia Estate c.
-Development is for alternative open space provision, the needs for which clearly outweigh the loss.
+POS1 The green at the Greenway POS2 The green at Grendon Gardens POS3 The green at Hunters Green POS4 The green at Woolsington Drive POS5 The green at Ropner Gardens POS6 The Cricket Field and Bowling Green POS7 Oak Tree Estate POS8 St Georges' C of E Academy playing fields POS9 North of Alexandria Drive, Virginia Estate